EdenWise/hjcrc/hjcrc.md

 ## Notes

 + SVG_EOC: domain-Seven: name outlines to fonts.
++ Mass Societal Guilt Avoidance
-+ Mass Societal Psychlogical Pressure/Reinforcment
+  - Mass Societal Psychlogical Pressure/Reinforcment
 + Define as zero-sum game and John Nash.
 + What is heaven?
 It has come to following the free---a gravity almost all are being pulled to---generally ignorantly.
 A safety.
 Can anyone see it clearly.
 + The saved, the right, feel it is more about fighting or avoiding the Jews than listening to the to the people that need it the most.